mit-cml/appinventor-sources/README.ios.md

 * Xcode 14 or higher
 * macOS 12 or higher

-(optional) To automatically install the companion app on a connected, authorized iOS device, install ideviceinstaller via Homebrew:
+"(optional) To automatically install the companion app on a connected, authorized iOS device, install ideviceinstaller via Homebrew:"

 ```
 brew uninstall ideviceinstaller